 The aforementioned contingent price will be paid in accordance with the progress for application of clinical testing, patent and new medicine.
 The maximum amount is US\$8,500 thousand, which will be paid based on a certain percentage of the sales amount as specified in the contract when the product is launched in the market.
-As of December 31, 2023 and 2022, accumulated payments of the contact price were US\$6,000 thousand and US\$6,000 thousand, respectively.
-As of December 31, 2023 and 2022, the outstanding payment amounted to \$69,931 (US\$2,278 thousand) and \$33,709 (US\$1,098 thousand), where the considerations for "other current liabilities" are \$69,931 and \$0, respectively, and the rest are listed as "other non-current liabilities".
+As of December 31, 2024 and 2023, accumulated payments of the contact price were US\$8,500 thousand and US\$6,000 thousand, respectively.
+As of December 31, 2024 and 2023, the outstanding payment amounted to \$0 and \$69,931 (US\$0 thousand and US\$2,278 thousand), respectively, where the considerations for "other current liabilities".